thornado123/JasminFuzzer/README.md

 # JasminFuzzer
-Fuzzer for the jasmin compiler
+Fuzzer for the jasmin compiler.

+This repository is a fuzzer for the Jasmin compiler for detecting unintended behaviour.